 There are many famous sea monsters of legend and lore...
 But, there are many more unknown critters lurking in deep dark watery depths.
 Here are some critters from Northern European lore.

 King Ludwig II of Bavaria spent a fortune building his famous castles.
 The stunning Neuschwanstein was the inspiration for Walt Disney's Cinderella's Castle.
 But, was Ludwig insane?

 Continuing to explore the female figures associated with Yule.
 Many of these figures were suppressed or distorted during the changeover to Christmas.

 The holiday at the Winter Solstice existed long before Christmas came to Europe.
 The Old Religion placed equal emphasis on the sexes, and female figures from Old Yule lingered on for ages.

-The Saami, also Sami, people are indigenous Europeans living in the far north of Scandinavia and Russia.
+The Saami (also Sami) people live in the far north of Scandinavia and Russia.
 Reindeer herding has historically been a strong tradition in their culture.

 From Leprechaun occupied forests to Fairy trees and rings, belief in the little people is alive and well.

 Iceland possesses a mystical landscape that many of the locals believe is home to supernatural beings from Norse mythology such as elves and trolls.